 Collectively titled Zobop, Jim Lambie‘s vinyl tape installations mark off floors and stairs with colorful and repeating patterns, typically consisting of seven to nine rotating hues.
-The site-specific works conform to the architectural outline of each space, tracing the sharp edges of moulding or square bases of monumental columns.
+The site-specific works conform to the architectural outline of each space, tracing the sharp edges of molding or square bases of monumental columns.
 To begin each new work Lambie first outlines the widest possible edge, typically starting where the floor meets the wall.
 From here, he alternates widths for his lines, mixing up thin strips with those that are a couple of inches thick until he reaches the center of each space.

 Lambie’s first work in Zobop was completed in 1999 during a solo exhibition of the same name at The Showroom in London.
 Since this first exhibition, Lambie has continued to make the concentric works, using materials that could be easily accessed at any office supply store.
-You can see more of his colorful installations at Anton Kern Gallery. (via Contemporary Art Blog)
+You can see more of his colorful installations at Anton Kern Gallery.

 Do stories and artists like this matter to you?
-Become a Colossal Member and support independent arts publishing.
-Join a community of like-minded readers who are passionate about contemporary art, help support our interview series, gain access to partner discounts, and much more.
+Become a Colossal Member today and support independent arts publishing for as little as $5 per month.
+You'll connect with a community of like-minded readers who are passionate about contemporary art, read articles and newsletters ad-free, sustain our interview series, get discounts and early access to our limited-edition print releases, and much more.
 Join now!